-Will Smith’s Son, Trey, Calls Bonus Mom Jada Pinkett Smith An ‘Angel’
+Will Smith’s Son Trey Calls Bonus Mom Jada Pinkett Smith An ‘Angel’

-Will Smith’s oldest son, Trey, has traditionally shied away from the spotlight.
+Will Smith’s oldest son Trey has traditionally shied away from the spotlight.
 But the eldest son of the Aladdin star is now speaking out on his love for his family and his unconventional upbringing.

 Will Smith recently posted a moving tribute to his son Trey while attending the F1 race in Abu Dhabi, admitting that their relationship was not always easy.
 Smith revealed that while his son felt abandoned by him, the 26-year-old now calls him his “best friend.”
 The actor expressed gratitude for the close relationship he now has with his son, as previously shared by the Inquisitr.

-But Trey Smith is grateful as well, and not just for his famous dad and his mom, Sheree Zampino, whom the former Fresh Prince of Bel-Air star was married to from 1992 to 1995.
-In a series of new social media posts, Trey reflected on his parents’ divorce when he was just a baby, and how he bonded with his dad’s second wife, Jada Pinkett Smith, and half-siblings Jaden and Willow.
+But Trey Smith is grateful as well, and not just for his famous dad and his mom Sheree Zampino, whom the former Fresh Prince of Bel-Air star was married to from 1992 to 1995.
+In a series of new social media posts, Trey reflected on his parents’ divorce when he was just a baby, and how he bonded with his dad’s second wife Jada Pinkett Smith and half-siblings Jaden and Willow.

-In a sweet Instagram post, Trey captioned a photo of his mom, Sheree, and stepmom, Jada, from an episode of Pinkett Smith’s Facebook Watch series, Red Table Talk.
+In a sweet Instagram post, Trey captioned a photo of his mom Sheree and stepmom Jada from an episode of Pinkett Smith’s Facebook Watch series Red Table Talk.
 Trey called the two women his “first responders” and revealed they worked together to make him the strong man that he is today.
 Trey also described Jada as one of his two “angels.”

 “At my table, sits my two FIRST RESPONDERS.
 These two beautiful WOMEN @jadapinkettsmith and @shereezampino redefined strength for me.
 At times when I thought the flames of uncertainty and doubt might consume me, I realize that God has always had bigger plans for me…They’re always running toward the flames in spite of themselves or their safety.
 He sent not one but TWO ANGELS.
 For that, I am forever grateful.”